torvalds/linux/Documentation/virt/kvm/x86/timekeeping.rst

 or the RTC, but the problem is the same: the host virtualization engine may not be able to deliver the proper number of interrupts per second, and so guest time may fall behind.
-This is especially problematic if a high interrupt rate is selected, such as 1000 HZ, which is unfortunately the default for many Linux guests.
+This is especially problematic if a high interrupt rate is selected, such as 1000 HZ, which is unfortunately the default for many GNU/Linux guests.

 There are three approaches to solving this problem; first, it may be possible